Choosing the Right Type of Logo for your Brand

 Pictorial Mark

 A pictorial mark is an icon-based logo that uses graphic design to instantly draw a connection between brand and an image in the minds of consumers.
-Think of Twitter, for example.
+Think of Twitter (now known as X), for example.
 The first image that comes to mind would probably be the bird.

 An iconic pictorial mark that most would know would probably be Apple’s logo.
 It’s come from the original logo, pictured on the left.
 Their current logo was created in 1977, and has come to be one of the world’s most recognisable logos.